tech-altair/kq/README.md

-# kq
-Problem Description: Sentiment Analysis Solution for Kenya Airways
+# Problem Description: Sentiment Analysis Solution for Kenya Airways
+# Background:
-Background: Kenya Airways is looking to improve its overall travel experience by analyzing customer feedback from social media and travel review sites.
+Kenya Airways is looking to improve its overall travel experience by analyzing customer feedback from social media and travel review sites.
 Your task is to develop a sentiment analysis solution that scrapes relevant data, processes it, and provides insights into customer sentiments regarding the airline's services.

+# Objective:
-Objective: You are required to develop a system that scrapes social media platforms and travel review sites for mentions of Kenya Airways, performs sentiment analysis on the collected data, and presents the findings in a user-friendly manner.
+You are required to develop a system that scrapes social media platforms and travel review sites for mentions of Kenya Airways, performs sentiment analysis on the collected data, and presents the findings in a user-friendly manner.

-Instructions:
+# Instructions:
     1. Repository Setup:
         ◦ Fork the provided GitHub repository containing the problem description and a Docker-compose.yml file with an Nginx container.
         ◦ Clone the forked repository to your local machine.